 - 2 teaspoon ghee (optional)

-- Dry roast rava on a low to medium heat until crunchy.
+- Add 1 cup rava to a pan and dry roast on a low to medium heat until crunchy.
+Keep stirring often for even roasting.

 - Do not brown the rava as the flavor of upma changes.
 Transfer to a bowl.
-Cool it.
+Set aside to cool.

 How to make upma

-- Fry until the dals and peanuts turn golden and aromatic.
+- Fry them stirring until the dals and peanuts turn golden and aromatic.

-- Pour water and add salt as needed.
-Mix and check the salt.
-If needed as more.
+- Pour water and add ½ teaspoon salt.
+Mix and taste test the water.
+It has to be slightly salty.
+If needed add more.

-- With one hand pour rava in a stream to the boiling water, while you stir the rava in the water with the other hand.
+- With one hand pour rava in a slow stream to the boiling water, while you stir the rava in the water with the other hand.
+This way incorporate the entire rava into the boiling water. (check video)

-- Stir everything once to check any lumps.
+- Reduce the flame to low and stir everything once to check any lumps.
 Break up if any.

 - Open the lid and stir once.
 Add ghee if you like.
 Give a quick stir.

 - Switch off the stove and cover again.
-Allow upma to rest for 5 mins.
+Allow upma to rest for 5 mins, this helps it to become fluffy.

-- Serve rava upma plain or with spiced podi, chutney, pickle or curd.
+- Serve rava upma plain or with spiced peanut podi, chutney, pickle or curd.

 NUTRITION (estimation only)